-Top 5 3rd Quarter Trades of Pi - GuruFocus.com
+Top 5 3rd Quarter Trades of PI - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Pinnacle Bancorp, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were PINNACLE FINANCIAL PARTNERS INC’s top five trades of the quarter.

-During the quarter, Pinnacle Bancorp, Inc. bought 68,723 shares of ARCA:RSP for a total holding of 69,123.
-The trade had a 3.78% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $140.49.
+During the quarter, PINNACLE FINANCIAL PARTNERS INC bought 84,639 shares of NAS:TLT for a total holding of 87,362.
+The trade had a 0.31% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $112.09.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Invesco S&P 500 Equal Weight ETF has a price-earnings ratio of 16.85 and a price-book ratio of 2.74.
+In terms of valuation, iShares 20+ Year Treasury Bond ETF has a price-earnings ratio of 9999.00.

-Pinnacle Bancorp, Inc. reduced their investment in ARCA:VOO by 25,107 shares.
-The trade had a 3.58% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $363.71.
+During the quarter, PINNACLE FINANCIAL PARTNERS INC bought 70,338 shares of NYSE:EOG for a total holding of 195,187.
+The trade had a 0.28% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $112.22.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Pinnacle Bancorp, Inc. reduced their investment in ARCA:AGG by 14,866 shares.
-The trade had a 0.62% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $100.7.
+During the quarter, PINNACLE FINANCIAL PARTNERS INC bought 99,231 shares of ARCA:ITOT for a total holding of 112,023.
+The trade had a 0.28% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $88.01.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Pinnacle Bancorp, Inc. reduced their investment in NYSE:USB by 26,655 shares.
-The trade had a 0.5% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $46.27.
+PINNACLE FINANCIAL PARTNERS INC reduced their investment in NYSE:DLR by 50,571 shares.
+The trade had a 0.23% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $122.65.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.